-Proper assembly of CASS[®] S3 is essential to achieve the performance that has been evaluated and deemed eligible for federal-aid reimbursement by the FHWA per NCHRP Report 350 and to AASHTO MASH.
-These instructions are to be read in their entirety and understood before assembling CASS[®] S3.
-These instructions are to be used only in conjunction with standard CASS[®] S3 assemblies specified by the state/specifying agency.
-If you need additional information, or have questions about CASS[®] S3, please contact the state/specifying agency that has planned and specified this assembly and, if needed, contact Valtir Customer Service.
+Proper assembly of CASS® is essential to achieve the performance that has been evaluated and deemed eligible for federal-aid reimbursement by the FHWA per NCHRP Report 350.
+These instructions are to be read in their entirety and understood before assembling CASS®.
+These instructions are to be used only in conjunction with standard CASS® assemblies specified by the appropriate state/specifying agency.
+If you need additional information, or have questions about CASS®, please contact the state/specifying agency that has planned and specified this assembly and, if needed, contact Valtir Customer Service.
 This product must be assembled in the location specified by the state/specifying agency.
 If there are deviations, alterations, or departures from the assembly instructions specified in this manual, the device may not perform as tested.